On the Shift Invariance of Max Pooling Feature Maps in Convolutional Neural Networks: Shift Invariance of Outputs

-The goal of this section is to theoretically establish conditions for near-shift invariance at the output of the first max pooling layer.
-We start by proving shift invariance of \cgmod operators.
-Then, we establish conditions under which \rgpool and \cgmod produce closely related outputs.
-Finally, we derive a probabilistic measure of shift invariance for \rgpool.
+The primary goal of this paper is to theoretically establish conditions for near-shift invariance at the output of the first max pooling layer.
+In this section, we start by proving shift invariance of \cmod operators.
+Then, in \cref{sec:cmod_rmax}, we establish conditions under which \rmax and \cmod produce closely related outputs.
+Finally, in \cref{sec:invariance_rmax}, we derive a probabilistic measure of shift invariance for \rmax.